jakob-david/mps/README.md

 ### Time Requirements for Different Mantissa Sizes

-As shown in Figure 1, addition and subtraction exhibit a linear behavior, which is expected since the underlying algorithm has a complexity of $O(n)$.
+As shown in Figure 1, addition and subtraction exhibit a linear behavior, which is expected since the underlying algorithm has a complexity of $\mathcal{O}(n)$.
 Subtraction requires slightly more time than addition because it involves computing the two’s complement of the subtrahend before performing the addition.
 This extra step—bitwise inversion followed by adding one—adds a small overhead, which explains the slightly higher execution time for subtraction compared to addition.

 <div style="display: flex; justify-content: space-between;" align="center">
     <img src="./pictures/1_add_sub_evaluation.png" alt="Time Requirement Addition and Subtraction" width="45%"/>